quicwg/base-drafts/draft-ietf-quic-qpack.md

 value of SETTINGS_QPACK_BLOCKED_STREAMS at all times.
 Note that the decoder might not actually become blocked on every stream which risks becoming blocked.
-If the decoder encounters more blocked streams than it promised to support, it MUST treat this as an error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+If the decoder encounters more blocked streams than it promised to support, it MUST treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 ### State Synchronization